-Entity Description number/cpa_transit_micr/ca Canadian Payments Association MICR transit number, in the format BBBB-AAA , where BBBB is a five-digit code that identifies the branch, and AAA is a three-digit code that identifies the institution.
+Entity Description number/cpa_transit_micr/ca Canadian Payments Association MICR transit number, in the format BBBBB-AAA , where BBBB is a five-digit code that identifies the branch, and AAA is a three-digit code that identifies the institution.
 For example, 25539-001 . number/cpa_transit_eft/ca Canadian Payments Association EFT transit number, in the format OAAABBBBB , where AAA is a three-digit code that identifies the institution, and BBBB is a five- digit code that identifies the branch.
 The first digit is always a leading zero.
 For example, 000125539 . number/cpa_transit/ca Canadian Payments Association transit number. number/bankaccount/ca Canadian bank account number.
-The account number format can be a known format for particular banks, or a generic seven- or 12-digit number.
-Known formats are given higher scores.
+The entity recognizes known account number formats for particular banks, and generic seven- or 12-digit numbers, but assigns higher scores to known formats.
 This entity does not include the CPA transit numbers.